Dylanbbenson/Coffee_Data_Analysis/README.md

 This is my first project when practicing the basics of data science.
-I spent over 2 months on it, mainly using it to practice my python skills, as well as other relavent libraries such as pandas, matplotlib, seaborn, and FBProphet.
+I spent over 2 months on it, mainly using it to practice my python skills, as well as other relevant libraries such as pandas, matplotlib, seaborn, and FBProphet.
 This data set was found on Kaggle.com.

 Attached is the jupyter notebook I used to test on the data set, as well as a converted python script with the same code.
 Also attached is the data folder containing all of the csv files I read from.
 Lastly, a visualization dashboard to see the results of my analysis.